ravengit/jenkins_tracker/README.md

 [![Gem Version](https://badge.fury.io/rb/jenkins_tracker.png)](http://badge.fury.io/rb/jenkins_tracker)

-`jenkins_tracker` is a command line utility packaged as a [RubyGem](https://rubygems.org/gems/jenkins_tracker) that integrates [Jenkins](http://jenkins-ci.org/) build information with [Pivotal Tracker](https://www.pivotaltracker.com) stories within a project.
+`jenkins_tracker` is a command line utility packaged as a [RubyGem](https://rubygems.org/gems/jenkins_tracker) that integrates [Jenkins CI](http://jenkins-ci.org/) build information with [Pivotal Tracker](https://www.pivotaltracker.com) stories within a project.
-The underlying API is also used in the native [Jenkins Tracker Plugin](https://github.com/prashantrajan/jenkins-tracker-plugin).
+The underlying library is also used in the native [Jenkins Tracker Plugin](https://github.com/prashantrajan/jenkins-tracker-plugin).

 This is an example of a successful build integration: